Communising (or Organications)

 I think the big wins for us might be happening in the middle.

-3 Responses to “Communising (or Organications)”
+3 thoughts on “Communising (or Organications)

-Yay!
+1. Yay!
 Three cheers for the man behind the pint glass.
 This is the kind of flash of insight which the movement needs so badly.
 It has often struck me as odd and sad that union comms staff are (usually) kept in different physical spaces — their whole role needs to be recast as an organising one, with the same goals as those set before organisers.
 Just as organisers are increasingly expected to be lead communicators.
 Good on ya, innit.